Operational Tips for VFR and IFR in Europe

 Flight Planning Software

 VFR pilots have a choice of several products.
-The longest established pan-European program is Navbox; this very basic program has remained virtually unchanged for at least 10 years but it provides the functions to draw a route using click and rubber-banding and then print out a wind-corrected plog.
+The market leading products are JeppFD-VFR (mentioned above), PocketFMS and Skydemon.
+Older products include the old-established Navbox which is a very basic program which has remained virtually unchanged for at least 10 years but it provides the functions to draw a route using click and rubber-banding and then print out a wind-corrected plog.
 It has a good coverage of Europe and its data is very reliable, but it has only very bare mapping data so needs to be used together with VFR charts.
-I used Navbox for all my pre-IR VFR trips around Europe.
+I used Navbox for all my pre-IR VFR trips around Europe and still use it for VFR.
 There are several other products around Europe; German pilots have this very slick VFR planner which includes directly usable VFR charts.
-Jeppesen's VFR flight planner is FliteStar VFR but it is not widely used, partly due to the complex interface and feature set, and partly due to the price.
+Jeppesen's VFR flight planner is FliteStar VFR but it is not widely used, partly due to the complex interface and feature set, and the high price.
 FliteStar does not come with map data adequate for VFR flight unless one purchases the Raster Charts add-on; this is an over-compressed JPEG version of its 1:500k "VFR/GPS" paper charts which can be viewed and printed within FliteStar but cannot be automatically printed as a series of enroute chart sections, which is a great pity, as the single CD covers most of Europe.
-Finally, there is the new and very good looking SkyDemon which I don't know anything about except that it doesn't have a full European coverage.

-IFR pilots have just one program which supports airways in a useful manner: FliteStar IFR.
-It has a rudimentary route generation facility but the generated routes rarely pass Eurocontrol validation.
-If you have a validated Eurocontrol route from elsewhere, it can be pasted into FliteStar's "plain language" entry feature, and then completely usable enroute IFR charts can be printed off, together with the plog, etc. This trip report illustrates the procedure.
-However, for IFR flight done in controlled airspace and under ATC direction, one does not need super quality mapping data, and the FlightPlanPro IFR route generator can produce cockpit material which is usable alone.
+IFR pilots have many options, none of which do very much, but one doesn't need much to fly in the Eurocontrol IFR system.
+Nowadays I fly with just an overall picture of the route, showing the main waypoints, and a plog.
+This can be generated in various ways.
+I use Flitestar IFR.
+If you have a validated Eurocontrol route from elsewhere, it can be pasted into FliteStar's "plain language" entry feature, and then completely usable enroute IFR charts can be printed off, together with the plog, etc. It will even generate "strip charts" i.e. magnified charts covering the entire route, in as many pages as needed.
+This trip report illustrates the procedure.
+However, for IFR flight done in controlled airspace and under ATC direction, one does not need super quality mapping data.
+The FlightPlanPro IFR route generator is another autorouting tool can produce cockpit material which is usable alone.
 In principle, any "VFR" flight planning program capable of displaying airways can be used to generate a plog and possibly enroute chart sections for an IFR flight, but the process tends to be torturous; I have tried it a few times in Navbox.
+PocketFMS and Skydemon are capable of displaying an IFR chart as a GPS moving map too.

 IFR flights which contain VFR sections, e.g. Z or Y flight plans, and I flight plans involving airports outside controlled airspace, or any IFR flight where the IFR clearance is not runway-to-runway, require the availability of proper VFR charts.
 This can be a nasty little trick for e.g. an American pilot who flies everywhere "IFR"; upon arriving in Europe he finds he has to fly around for possibly many miles, at some low level below controlled airspace, before collecting an IFR clearance and getting a climb to where he wants to go.